crashfort/SourceDemoRender/ReadMe.md

 	<tr>
 		<td>sdr_x264_crf</td>
 		<td>
 			Constant rate factor quality value.
+Note that using 0 (lossless) can produce a video with a 4:4:4 profile which your media player might not support.
 Only available for x264.
 			<br/><br/>
             <b>Values:</b> 0 to 51 <br/>
             <b>Default:</b> 0 <br/>